 Five years ago, Mix checked out JBL's award-winning LSR (Linear Spatial Reference) Series monitors.
 Designed for stereo listening (with or without a matching subwoofer) or full 5.1 monitoring, the LSR Series were by far the best powered near/mid-field speakers JBL had produced.
 Unfortunately, they were designed around a woven carbon-fiber front baffle, which was beautiful but nearly impossible to build in quantity.
 After enduring months of back orders, JBL embarked on a new generation of LSRs that takes the approach to studio monitors beyond anything that had been attempted.

 Designed to counteract the boomy LF standing waves created by a room's geometry, the LSR6328P and the LSR6312SP feature RMC™ (Room Mode Correction) circuits.
 An accessory RMC calibration kit provides everything needed to measure the room response, identify the dominant room mode and calibrate system response.
-The kit includes a test-tone CD and a simple handheld SPL meter to set the integral 22 bands of
+The kit includes a test-tone CD and a simple handheld SPL meter to set the integral 22 bands of 1/10th-octave analog parametric filters that notch out offending frequencies.

 The RMC is focused on fixing low-frequency (24 Hz to 96 Hz) anomalies, such as reflection-caused room modes that create peaks at the listening position.
 While the system doesn't affect mids or high frequencies (other than the DIP switches to set up shelving cut/boost), these are the segments of the audio spectrum that are easiest to treat with absorbers, foam, diffusers, etc. — products from dozens of suppliers to handle such problems.
 The LSR6328P also has boundary-compensation filters for use when the speaker is placed/mounted on a wall, corner or large furniture surface.
 At 39 pounds, the 16×13×12.75-inch LSR6328P is enough to crimp a weak console meter bridge.
 Monitor stands will sound better and allow placements that avoid (or reduce) the effect of console reflections and mechanical resonance.